 Portable duty punishes connectors.
-Frequent mating, grit, UV, and vibration raise resistance and heat, then energy falls off.
-This piece gives a field-ready diagnosis workflow so you can catch connector wear early, avoid arcing, and plan replacements with confidence.
+Frequent mating, grit, UV, and vibration push contact resistance up and heat follows.
+This guide gives a field-ready, evidence-based workflow so you can catch connector wear early, avoid arcing, and plan replacements with confidence.

 Why portable rigs accelerate connector wear